Mets Takeaways from Saturday's 4-3 win vs. the ...

 - News Article

-Mets Takeaways from Saturday's 4-3 win vs. the Nationals, including Luis Guillorme's clutch first-career home run
+Mets Takeaways from Saturday's 4-3 win vs. the Nationals, including Luis Guillorme's clutch first home run

 The Mets' magic extends streak to wins in 15 of their last 16, as they top the Nationals 4-3 on Saturday. >> Box score